joao-parana/trusty-php/README.md

     docker images parana/trusty-php
     docker history  parana/trusty-php

-You can see something like this:
+You will see something like this:

     IMAGE               CREATED             CREATED BY                                      SIZE                COMMENT
     4afafc2a1b69        3 minutes ago       /bin/sh -c #(nop) CMD ["/run.sh"]               0 B